iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Data alignment

-An iModel Connector must carefully transform the source data to BIS-based data in the iModel, and hence each Connector is written for a specific data source.
+An iTwin Connector must carefully transform the source data to BIS-based data in the iModel, and hence each Connector is written for a specific data source.

 - Mappings of data are _from_ source _into_ an iModel.
 - Typically, a Connector stores enough information about source data to detect the differences in it between runs (connections).
 In this manner, the Connector generates _changesets_ that are sent to iModelHub.
 This is the key difference between a Connector and a one-time converter.